 Most of our interviews are structured, with each interviewer having a number of questions to ask.
 Think about how you answer your questions.
 Don't ramble, but don't be so brief that the interviewers have to continually prompt you for more information.

 Try to keep to the point and make sure you areactually answering the question.

 If you do not have relevant experience of a situation, don't be afraid to say so, but suggest what you would do in that situation or think of another way to demonstrate your ability or the skills they are looking for.
 Equally, if you don't understand a question, ask for clarification.

 The interviewers may ask you questions about the information you submitted on your application form.
-If your last role was more senior, the interviewers may want to understand why you are applying for this role, or may ask about any gaps in your employment.
+They are likely to ask you about your current or last role and about any gaps in your employment.

 Don't forget that this is also your chance to see if the role is suitable for you.
 Don't be afraid to ask questions, for example about the role or development prospects.

 Try to remember the questions and your responses, as this may help you to improve your performance in the future.

 Whether successful or not, ask for feedback so you can learn from the experience and prepare for the next step.